japgolly/clear-config/README.md

 # What's special about this?

 There are plenty of config libraries out there, right?
-This library is pure FP, type-safe, super-simple to use, highly composable and powerful, yada yada yada...
+This library is pure FP, type-safe, simple to use, highly composable, powerful, yada yada yada...
 All true but it's biggest and most unique feature is actually:

 **CLARITY.**

-Haven't we all had enough of crap like:
+Haven't we all had enough of situations like:

 * changing an environment variable setting, pushing all the way though to an environment, testing and then discovering that your expected change didn't occur.
 Was the new setting picked up?
   What setting did it use?
 Where did it come from?

-* after hours of frustration: "That setting isn't even used any more?!
-  Why the hell is it still all over our deployment config?!
+* after hours of frustration: *"That setting isn't even used any more?!
+But it's still in-place in all of our deployment config."*
-  Why didn't person X magically know to remove this specific piece of text in this big blob of text in this completely separate deployment repo at the same time they made their code change?"

 This library endeavours to provide **clarity**.
 When you get an instance of your config, you also get a report that describes: